I was seventeen when my father taught me the facts of life.

 I love my father’s gift for phrasing!

 This was different.
 The record was high-energy, crowd-whipping, shake-your-fanny fun.
-I could really feel their energy and the experience was definitely a revelation for me.
+I could feel their energy and the experience was a blessed revelation for me.

 I sat back down and listened.
 I knew it was The J. Geils Band because I’d just heard six of the same songs performed live.
 Those same songs all sounded deader than a dysfunctional dick.